Physics-50/Module-2/docs/week4.md

 You have two tasks this week:

-1. Generate a plot of wavelength vs. grating period (this plot will have two data points) and fit a horizontal line as we did in Module 1 to generate your best estimate of the laser wavelength and its uncertainty from the plot.
+1. Generate a plot of wavelength vs. grating period (or grating frequency).
+This plot will have two data points) and fit a horizontal line as we did in Module 1 to generate your best estimate of the laser wavelength and its uncertainty from the plot.

 2. Prepare a sequence of 2 figures with captions to submit for your deliverable.
 These figures will come directly from the work you have done in the preceding 3 weeks.